 23) Monitoring and Modeling Program.
-Prior to the initiation of Phase 2 beginning identified in the preceding paragraph, the as Master Developer shall conduct a monitoring and modeling program (the Phase 2 M&M Study).
+Prior to the initiation of Phase 2 beginning identified in preceding as the paragraph, the Master Developer shall conduct a monitoring and modeling program (the Phase 2 M&M Study).
 This program shall ascertain the Level of Service (LOS) on facilities where the Tohogua DRI is estimated to contribute an amount of traffic greater than or equal to 5 percent of the adopted LOS service volume.
 The methodology of the monitoring and modeling program shall be agreed upon by the County and the Master Developer with appropriate input from the ECFRPC, the City of Kissimmee, the City of St. Cloud, FDOT, the Orlando Orange County Expressway Authority, Florida's Turnpike, LYNX and the DCA.
 The scope of monitoring and modeling effort shall be similar to that required to support the ADA but shall be consistent with the requirements of the Osceola County Concurrency Management Systems as it relates to facilities within that jurisdiction.
 All studies and monitoring and modeling programs shall be consistent with the ECFRPC's methodology.
 Empirical data shall be collected for the monitoring and modeling program on facilities where it is estimated that the Development contributes an amount of traffic greater than or equal to five percent (5%) of the adopted LOS maximum service volume.
 This shall include an origin-destination survey to verify trip distribution on the external roadway network no earlier than 75% of Phase 1 and prior to commencement of Phase 2.
 A trip length study shall also be conducted to verify model results.
 In the event that all parties cannot come to agreement on the methodology, the ECFRPC, FDOT and the County shall be the final arbiters.
 The County's decision shall be final as it relates to the County facilities, the FDOT's decision shall be final on state facilities and the ECFRPC's decision shall be final as it relates to all other facilities.
+This requirement shall be repeated prior to the completion of Phase 2 as well as any subsequent phases that may be established.

-facilities 24) Facilities to be Monitored and Modeled.
-The be monitored/modeled for the second phase shall include, but shall not be limited to, those segments of the regional roadways within this list and one segment beyond where the Tohogua DRI is estimated to contribute a cumulative amount of traffic greater than or equal to five percent (5%) of the adopted LOS service volume.
+The 24) Facilities to be Monitored and Modeled. facilities be monitored/modeled for the next-second phase shall include, but shall not be limited to, those segments of the regional roadways within this list and one segment beyond where the Tohoqua DRI is estimated to contribute a cumulative amount of traffic greater than or equal to five percent (5%) of the adopted LOS service volume.
 The analyzed facilities will include signalized intersections and link analyses of collector and higher classified roadways and interchange ramps.
 Osceola County, the East Central Florida Regional Planning Council (ECFRPC), the City of Kissimmee, the City of St. Cloud, FDOT, the Orlando Orange County Expressway Authority, Florida's Turnpike, LYNX, and DCA shall each have the right to make reasonable requests for additional information from the Master Developer to verify adherence to these provisions.
 The Master Developer shall supply adequate information toward compliance with these requirements.